MartsTheDust/marts-web/README.md

-# This is a Personal REACT Application showcasing the developer's favorite media, JoJo's Bizarre Adventure.
+# This is a Personal REACT Application showcasing the developer, Marts.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-This is best run in Yarn!
+Make sure to run with Yarn!
 Make sure to install dependencies just in case.\

 ### `yarn install`